classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/youtube-vimeo-embed.md

 <br>

-# YouTube & Vimeo Video Embed for Virtual Events in Eventmie Pro FullyLoaded
+# YouTube & Vimeo Video Embedding (FullyLoaded)

-Embed YouTube and Vimeo public or private videos directly into your Eventmie Pro FullyLoaded Laravel event management platform.
-Let attendees watch live streams, pre-recorded sessions, or event promos without leaving your website, enhancing the virtual event experience.
+Eventmie Pro FullyLoaded lets you seamlessly embed YouTube and Vimeo videos—live or on-demand—directly into your event pages, boosting engagement and delivering a premium attendee experience.

+---

+1. **Live & On-Demand Video:**
+  - Embed live streams or pre-recorded videos from YouTube or Vimeo
+  - Perfect for hybrid, virtual, or content-rich events
+2. **Event Page Integration:**
+  - Display videos on event detail pages, ticketing flows, or attendee dashboards
+3. **Attendee Engagement:**
+  - Enhance presentations, workshops, and performances with video content
+  - Increase time-on-page and attendee satisfaction

 <br>